-University of Maine has established the Maine Tidal Power Initiative to develop resource and environmental protocols while industry partners deploy a Tidal In-Stream Energy Conversion device.
+The University of Maine has established the Maine Tidal Power Initiative to develop resource and environmental protocols while industry partners deploy a Tidal In-Stream Energy Conversion device.
 These protocols can then be used throughout the United States to evaluate tidal energy resources and better understand the potential impact of tidal energy development on the environment.
-The project includes: (1) A resource assessment; (2) Development of the initial array design parameters using scale model tests; (3) Baseline environmental studies and monitoring; and (4) In-situ measurement and monitoring of the beta pre-commercial Turbine Generator Unit (TGU) developed by Ocean Renewable Power Company (ORPC) and (5) A study of the human dimensions of this work.
-Site-specific work is focused on the Cobscook Bay/Western Passage area near Eastport, Maine, which is potentially the most viable commercial tidal energy site in the United States and became the first grid-connected, commerical-scale tidal energy site in the country with ORPC's TGU deployment in 2012.
-The protocols and methods developed at this site have been used to perform initial scoping reviews of smaller tidal sites in Taunton Bay, Castine and Wiscasset, Maine.
+The project includes: (1) a resource assessment; (2) development of the initial array design parameters using scale model tests; (3) baseline environmental studies and monitoring; (4) in-situ measurement and monitoring of TidGen developed by Ocean Renewable Power Company; and (5) a study of the human dimensions of this work.
+Site-specific work is focused on the Cobscook Bay/Western Passage area near Eastport, Maine, which is potentially the most viable commercial tidal energy site in the United States; it became the first grid-connected, commerical-scale tidal energy site in the country with Ocean Renewable Power Company's TidGen deployment in 2012.
+The protocols and methods developed at this site have been used to perform initial scoping reviews of smaller tidal sites in Taunton Bay, Castine, and Wiscasset, Maine.
 Upon successful completion, the project is expected to advance both research and education.
-The research component, linked with the testing of ORPC's TGU in the Cobscook Bay/Western Passage site will result in baseline resource and environmental data for the site, as well as the initial evaluation of the suitability of the approach for at least two other tidal development sites in Maine.
-The educational component involves graduate and undergraduate students at the University of Maine and the Maine Maritime Academy, providing training for a new generation of skilled work force to support future ocean renewable energy industries.
+The research component, linked with the testing of Ocean Renewable Power Company's TidGen in the Cobscook Bay/Western Passage site, will result in baseline resource and environmental data for the site, as well as the initial evaluation of the suitability of the approach for at least two other tidal development sites in Maine.
+The educational component involves graduate and undergraduate students at the University of Maine and the Maine Maritime Academy, providing training for a new generation of skilled workforce to support future ocean renewable energy industries.